Factor ix complex Side Effects

 - skin rash, hives, and/or itching

-Check with your doctor immediately if any of the following side effects occur while taking factor ix complex:More common
+You should check with your doctor immediately if any of these side effects occur when taking factor ix complex:More common

 - Bluish coloring (especially of the hands and feet)